RahulSDeshpande/tyriar.github.io/_posts/2013-01-26-data-structure-binary-heap.md

 ## Code

 Here is a full generic implementation of a min-heap.
-Notice that the only changes needs to be made to turn this into a max-heap are symbol names and the <mark>marked</mark> comparisons.
+Note that the only changes needed to be made to turn this into a max-heap are symbol names and the `compareTo` comparisons.

 [View on GitHub][2]